shehand/MyMalloc/README.md

 ### Methods Used

-> - mymalloc(memory id, memory size) for allocation
+> - mymalloc(memory id, memory size) for allocation.
-> - myfree(memory id) for free memory sots
+> - myfree(memory id) for free memory sots.
-> - print function to print the memory stack
+> - print function to print the memory stack.